Karachi influential man assaults youth in DHA, video goes viral

-A disturbing video has gone viral on social media showing an influential man publicly assaulting a young man in Karachi’s DHA area.
+KARACHI- June 2, 2025: A disturbing video has gone viral on social media showing an influential man publicly assaulting a young man in Karachi’s DHA area.
+The man was later identified as Salman Farooqi, CEO of Bionic Films.

 In the viral video, the sister of the victim is seen repeatedly pleading for mercy but the influential did not stop.